 Thousands of Babies Born

-Our famous African fertility statues have travelled around the world to every Ripley Odditorium three times since 1996.
-For the past five years, they have been on permanent display at our Orlando Odditorium.
+Our famous African fertility statues have traveled around the world to every Ripley Odditorium three times since 1996.

 The fertility statues are currently not touring and are not expected to tour until possibly 2023.
 Check back here and follow us on social media for updates and to see when the statues are coming to a city near you!

 We are looking for women who have been helped by the fertility statues!
 If you or someone you know became pregnant after touching our statues, please share your story!